StNekroman/InversityTS/README.md

 yarn add @stnekroman/inversityts
 ```

-And in your tsconfig.json you need to set
+And in your tsconfig.json you need to set (if you want to use decorators)

 ```json
 {